Graylog2/documentation/pages/getting_started/collect.rst

 .. image:: /images/gs_10-messages.png

-If you click on *Sources* in the top menu, you will see a nice overview of all devices, servers or applications that are sending data into Graylog and how many messages has received from each source.
+If you click on *Sources* in the top menu, you will see a nice overview of all devices, servers, or applications  sending data into Graylog and how many messages have been recieved from each source.
 Initially, you may not see much on this page.
 However, once you start sending data from more systems, their hostnames or IP addresses will also be listed on this page.

 .. image:: /images/gs/sources_page.png